|

 Club and Salmagundi Club, Audubon Artists, Artists Fellowship,

-The Connecticut Academy of Fine Arts and Trompe l'Oeil Society
+The Connecticut Academy of Fine Arts, Trompe l'Oeil Society of

 Erbe has organized and curated many exhibitions including Allied